hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/cloud_limits.rst

    * Format: String(64)
    * Synopsis:
+      Type of cloud the limits were queried from (Openstack, Amazon, etc)

 * **cores_max**:

    * Format: Integer
    * Synopsis:
+      Total number of cores available for the registered cloud tenant/project.

 * **cores_used**:

    * Format: Integer
    * Synopsis:
+      Total number of CPU cores in use by the registered tenant/project.

 * **floating_ips_max**:

    * Format: Integer
    * Synopsis:
+      Max number of available floating IPs as defined by the cloud

 * **floating_ips_used**:

    * Format: Integer
    * Synopsis:
+      Total number of floating IPs in use by the registered tenant/project.

 * **image_meta_max**:

    * Format: Integer
    * Synopsis:
+      Max number of metadata entries that can be associated with a machine image as defined by the cloud.

 * **instances_max**:

    * Format: Integer
    * Synopsis:
+      Max number of active instances as defined by the cloud.

 * **instances_used**:

    * Format: Integer
    * Synopsis:
+      Total number of active instances in use by the registered tenant/project.

 * **keypairs_max**:

    * Format: Integer
    * Synopsis:
+      Max number of keypairs allowed to be stored under the registered cloud tenant/project.

 * **last_updated**:

    * Format: Integer
    * Synopsis:
+      Timestamp in seconds from epoch representing the last time the limits were queried and updated.

 * **personality_max**:

    * Format: Integer
    * Synopsis:
+      Man number of personality files that can be injected into a server as defined by the cloud.

 * **personality_size_max**:

    * Format: Integer
    * Synopsis:
+      Max size of server personality files in bytes.

 * **ram_max**:

    * Format: Integer
    * Synopsis:
+      Total amount of ram available for the registered cloud tenant/project.

 * **ram_used**:

    * Format: Integer
    * Synopsis:
+      Total amount of RAM in use by the registered tenant/project in Megabytes.

 * **security_group_rules_max**:

    * Format: Integer
    * Synopsis:
+      Max number of security group rules allowed for a security group as defined by the cloud.

 * **security_groups_max**:

    * Format: Integer
    * Synopsis:
+      Max number of security groups available for the registered cloud tenant/project.

 * **security_groups_used**:

    * Format: Integer
    * Synopsis:
+      Total number of security groups in use by the registered tenant/project.

 * **server_group_members_max**:

    * Format: Integer
    * Synopsis:
+      Max number of servers per server group as defined by the cloud.

 * **server_groups_max**:

    * Format: Integer
    * Synopsis:
+      Max number of server groups available for the registered cloud tenant/project.

 * **server_groups_used**:

    * Format: Integer
    * Synopsis:
+      Total number of server groups in use for the registered tenant/project.

 * **server_meta_max**:

    * Format: Integer
    * Synopsis:
+      Max number of metadata entries that can be associated with a server as defined by the cloud.